 | HBS Working Paper Series

-We use Transparency International's ratings of self-reported anticorruption efforts for 480 corporations to examine factors underlying firms' efforts and their consequences.
-We find that firms with high anticorruption efforts are domiciled in countries with low corruption ratings and strong anticorruption enforcement, operate in high corruption risk industries, have recently faced a corruption enforcement action, employ a Big Four audit firm, and have a higher percentage of independent directors.
-Controlling for these effects, we find that firms with abnormally low anticorruption efforts have relatively higher subsequent media allegations of corruption.
-They also report higher future sales growth and show a negative relation between profitability change and sales growth in high corruption geographic segments compared to firms with high anticorruption efforts.
-The net effect on valuation from sales growth and profitability is close to zero.
-We conclude that, on average, firms' self-reported anticorruption efforts reflect real efforts to combat corruption and are not merely cheap talk.
+We use Transparency International's ratings of self-reported anticorruption efforts for 480 corporations to analyze factors underlying the ratings.
+Our tests examine whether these forms of disclosure reflect firms' real efforts to combat corruption or are cheap talk.
+We find that the ratings are related to enforcement and monitoring, country and industry corruption risk, and governance variables.
+Specifically, firms with high anticorruption ratings are domiciled in countries with low corruption risk ratings and strong anticorruption enforcement, operate in high corruption risk industries, have recently faced a corruption enforcement action, employ a Big Four audit firm, and have a higher percentage of independent directors.
+Controlling for these effects and other determinants, we find that firms with lower residual ratings have relatively higher subsequent media allegations of corruption.
+They also report higher future sales growth and show a negative relation between profitability change and sales growth in high corruption geographic segments.
+In contrast, there is no relation between residual anticorruption ratings, sales growth, and changes in profitability in low corruption geographic segments.
+The net effect on valuation from sales growth and changes in profitability is close to zero.
+Given this evidence, we conclude that, on average, firms' self-reported anticorruption efforts signal real efforts to combat corruption and are not merely cheap talk.

 Crime and Corruption;